 South of Mexico City is Taxco, a stunning colonial city built into a hillside.
 Known for its mining industry, Taxco is the ultimate place to shop for silver souvenirs.
 There is even a silver museum in the Casa Borda where you can admire a dazzling collection of silver artifacts from the past two centuries.
 You can’t miss the Santa Prisca Cathedral, a beautiful baroque building from the late 18th century.
 As you stroll along the narrow cobblestone streets, look for vendors selling the local dish called Pozole.
 White Pozole is served daily, but Thursdays are special days where the traditional red and green Pozole is offered.

-Head just an hour north of Mexico City to find Tepoztlan, a new age destination with a unique vibe and some fantastic ruins.
+Tepoztlan is a new age destination with a unique vibe and some fantastic ruins.
 A short hike of under an hour will take you to the top of a mountain known for its positive energy, which is where you’ll also find the ancient pyramid of El Tepozteco.
 Back in the town, be sure to check out the beautifully restored convent known as Dominico de la Navidad.
 While in Tepotzlan, try out some of the progressive holistic rituals and pastimes like Temazcal, a kind of ancient sweat lodge, or yoga.

-Puebla is west of Mexico City, and it is a city known for its history, cuisine and landscape.
+Puebla is east of Mexico City, and it is a city known for its history, cuisine and landscape.
 Puebla is situated within a valley, and it is surrounded by snow-capped mountains.
 In the 19th century, The city was the site of battles with the French, and two remaining forts from that time period are major attractions and points of pride for local residents.
 After sightseeing and touring the Zocalo plaza, the 16th century Puebla Cathedral and the art district of Los Sapos, dig into some of the traditional cuisine.
 A few local specialties include fresh fried potato chips with lime juice, cemitas and chorizo filled quesadillas.

 Just outside of Puebla is another destination you won’t want to miss: Cholula.
 This small city is home to the world’s largest monument, which also happens to the largest pyramid in the world.
 The enormous earthen pyramid called Pirámide Tepanapa was built by the Tlachihualtepetl people.
 In the 16th century, a Catholic cathedral was built at the top of the pyramid, and it still stands.
 You can tour the cathedral, which is decorated with 24-carat gold.
 The overgrown pyramid itself has been badly neglected over the centuries and is virtually unrecognizable as a human-made structure but you can access some of the tunnels underneath the pyramid.
 You’ll also want to check out the small museum nearby, which is home to a number fascinating artifacts and exhibits about what life in Cholula was like in centuries past.